jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (b) in the case of an individual, to a fine not exceeding $50,000.

 ### 100 Offence to export unless registered or in compliance with export eligibility requirements
-(1) A person commits an offence who, being a person who is required to be registered as an exporter in relation to the wine concerned, without being so registered exports any wine to which subpart 3 of Part 2 applies other than in accordance with an exemption granted under section 6 or section 39 or by regulations made under this Act.
+(1) A person commits an offence who, being a person who is required to be registered as an exporter in relation to the wine concerned, without being so registered exports any wine to which subpart 3 of Part 2 applies other than in accordance with an exemption granted under section 6 or section 39 or by the regulations or any supplementary notice.
-(2) A person commits an offence who exports any wine that does not comply with any relevant export eligibility requirements.
+(2) A person commits an offence who exports any wine that does not comply with any relevant export eligibility requirements or any supplementary notice.
 (3)
 (4) A person who commits an offence against this section is liable on conviction to a fine not exceeding— (a) $250,000, in the case of a body corporate; or